opendr-eu/opendr/docs/reference/gated-recurrent-unit-learner.md

 - **iters**: *int, default=200*
   Specifies the number of epochs used to train the model.
 - **batch_size**: *int, default=32*
-  Specifies the size of minit-batches.
+  Specifies the size of mini-batches.
 - **checkpoint_after_iter**: *int, default=1*
   Specifies the frequency to save checkpoints.
   The default behavior saves checkpoint after every epoch.